openmv/openmv-doc/docs/_sources/library/omv.display.rgbdisplay.rst.txt

     ``portrait`` Swap the framesize width and height.

     ``controller`` Pass the controller chip class here to initialize it along with the display.

+    ``backlight`` specify a backlight controller module to use.
+By default the backlight will be controlled via a GPIO pin.

 Methods
 -------